How to Access SkyMapper Data Products

 - An image size (currently restricted to <10 arcmin on a side)

 Note: the image size is calculated along the x and y image axes, which roughly align with E-W and N-S, respectively.
-For images with PA=0, North is up and East is left; for PA-180, North is down and East is right.
+For images with PA=0, North is up and East is left; for PA=180, the PNG versions have been rotated to display North-up and East-left, although the FITS versions retain the original orientation (with suitably rotated WCS parameters).

 Further query options are also available: